Why Therapy Is Crucial For Refugee Children

 Does DBT therapy really work?

 Studies have found that the DBT procedure is successful for individuals of diverse demographics and backgrounds.
-However, for the best results, the patient themselves must be willing to undergo recovery.
+However, for the best results, the patients themselves must be willing to undergo recovery.
 Like other therapy methods, the effectiveness of DBT may vary depending on different patients’ circumstances.

 What can I expect from DBT therapy?